Header Image

 Motivation

-NBA betting uniquely aligns with my interests, knowledge, skills, and goals, making it an exciting and beneficial project for me - a fortunate convergence of passions!
+NBA betting uniquely aligns with my interests, knowledge, skills, and goals.

 Plan

 How do we predict the outcome of an NBA game?
-What are the inputs, and how do they interplay to yield accurate predictions?
 From a data science viewpoint, the challenge lies in identifying the optimal feature set and designing an effective model architecture.

-Given the structured nature of sports and the abundant public data, the approach to this problem can vary significantly.
-The vast amount of data available for a single NBA game outstrips what is typically found in fields like finance, manufacturing, or IoT in terms of both breadth and depth.
-This abundance is both a blessing and a challenge: the options are plentiful, but selecting the right ones and managing them effectively is crucial.
+The vast amount of public data available for NBA games is both a blessing and a challenge: the options are plentiful, but selecting the right ones and managing them effectively is crucial.

-1. Player Prediction Framework: This level focuses on individual player performance, aiming to quantify a player's quality.
+1. Player Prediction Framework: Focuses on individual player performance, aiming to quantify a player's quality.
 A simple example is estimating a team's score by summing up the players' average points per game.

-2. Player Interaction and Synergy Framework: This framework centers on how players perform in various combinations on the court.
-It explores questions like how certain player pairings or lineup compositions affect overall team performance, highlighting the idea that the whole can be greater than the sum of its parts.
+2. Player Interaction and Synergy Framework: Centers on how players perform in various combinations on the court—how certain player pairings or lineup compositions affect overall team performance.

-4. Game Prediction Framework: This comprehensive level includes all factors that could impact game results: game location, referee decisions, schedule effects (back-to-back games, travel, rest days), organizational incentives (tanking, playoff seeding), coaching styles, etc. It also encompasses more ephemeral data like betting trends, line movements, and player availability (injuries, rest days).
+4. Game Prediction Framework: Includes all factors that could impact game results: game location, referee decisions, schedule effects (back-to-back games, travel, rest days), coaching styles, betting trends, line movements, and player availability.

-Data acquisition has been the most time-consuming phase so far, further complicated by the time series nature of sports data.
-Predictive metrics vary in their utility based on the timeframe considered - be it team history, season-to-date stats, recent performance, or data from the last game.
-Additionally, machine learning and deep learning models require point-in-time data, which poses its own set of challenges in terms of availability and structuring.
+Data acquisition is complicated by the time series nature of sports data.
+Predictive metrics vary in utility based on the timeframe considered—team history, season-to-date stats, recent performance, or data from the last game.
+ML models require point-in-time data, which poses challenges in terms of availability and structuring.

 Raw Data Traditional Statistics Advanced Statistics Subjective Other